gnvenky/soloengine/README.txt

 you could add disk persistence via a `DiskManager`, introduce an LRU buffer pool, implement MVCC and transaction support, or even switch to a hybrid columnar layout for analytic workloads compatible with engines like Trino.
 The minimal code is small enough to understand but structured so that each component can evolve into a production-style database engine.

----

-If you want, I can also **draw a simple diagram showing how the slotted page, block pool, and table interact**, which helps visualize the engine in one view.
-Do you want me to do that?